pokt-network/pocket/docs/development/CODE_REVIEW_GUIDELINES.md

 - *Every* Pull Request should have tests or justification otherwise; esp. bug fixes.
 - *Every* Pull Request should have at least 1 approval from a team member internal or external to the project.
 Exceptions made by repository maintainer(s), as necessary, on a case-by-case basis.

+### Review Comments

+*tl;dr Use `SOS`, `TECHDEBT`, `TECHDEBT(XXX)`, `NIT` if you think it'll help the author get context on the next steps.*

+When leaving review comments, consider if any of the following characterizations applies and prefix the comment, respectively:

+- `NIT`: Comment is a nitpick
+- `TECHDEBT`: Comment should have a TECHDEBT comment w/o a ticket
+- `TECHDEBT(XXX)`: Comment should have a TECHDEBT comment but imporant enough that it requires a ticket to track the work in the near future
+- `SOS`: Show Stopper.
+You feel strongly enought that it needs to be addressed now.

+Use the above to communicate next steps for the author to pursue based on the comment.

 During review, submit feedback using line comments (A); prefer "Add\[ing a\] single comment" over "Start[ing] a review" (B).